 What happened back then was I had this SG when we started the band, and then I got a Les Paul, my ’57, and when Duane wanted to play slide he would have to re-tune his one guitar every f**** time.
 And I got tired of it and said, “Here, take this guitar and tune it, and leave it tuned!” and gave him my SG.
 He loved that guitar.
 [Gibson Legend Dickey Betts Talks about Duane Allman and Southern Rock]

-As far as when exactly Duane started using this guitar, it probably happened sometime in early to mid 1971, at least according to Joe Dan Petty who said that Dickey acquired his Les Paul in Detroit, and shortly after that gave the SG to Duane.
+As far as when exactly Duane started using this guitar himself, it probably happened sometime in early to mid 1971, at least according to Joe Dan Petty who said that Dickey acquired his Les Paul in Detroit, and shortly after that gave the SG to Duane.
 Please note that the Allman Brothers played two gigs in Detroit in early 1971, one at the Eastown Theatre on February 26th, and the other at the Michigan State Fairgrounds on May 30th.
 [ABB Event Calendar]

 Dickey was playing an SG, then he got a Les Paul in Detroit, but he never did warm to it, and got another Les Paul.
 Dickey gave Duane his SG, and Duane set it up for slide. – Joe Dan Petty: Techin’ It Twice [Vintage Guitar Magazine, November 1996]